Commentaires

 News headlines

-Futures little changed as oil prices slip (Reuters) Canadian stock index futures were little changed on Tuesday amid a slight fall in oil prices and ahead of Canada’s international trade report for October.
+Futures little changed as oil prices edge lower (Reuters) Futures for Canada’s main stock index were little changed on Monday amid a fall in oil prices on signs of an increase in U.S. drilling activity.

 Overnight markets